RidiculousPower/cascading_configuration/README.md

 ### :attr_instance_configuration_array ###

 :attr_instance_configuration_array works like :attr_configuration_array but is only defined in instances of defining object.
-This means Modules and Classes will have an instance method defined, and that Subclasses will inherit but value will not be resolved through ancestor chain.
+This means ::Modules and ::Classes will have an instance method defined, and that Subclasses will inherit but value will not be resolved through ancestor chain.

 ```ruby
 module SomeModule